-The sponsor submitted an ITC report, containing a feasibility assessment and analysis of etranacogene dezaparvovec relative to 4 comparator therapies: recombinant FIX albumin fusion protein (rIX-FP, Idelvion), recombinant FIX Fc fusion protein (rFIXFc, Alprolix), pegylated nonacog beta pegol (Rebinyn), and nonacog alfa (BeneFIX), using a previously published SLR to identify studies.
+The sponsor submitted an indirect treatment comparison (ITC) report, containing a feasibility assessment and analysis of etranacogene dezparvovec relative to four comparator therapies: recombinant FIX albumin fusion protein (rIX-FP, Idelvion), recombinant FIX Fc fusion protein (rFIXFc, Alprolix), pegylated nonacog beta pegol (Rebinyn), and nonacog alfa (BeneFIX), using a previously published SLR to identify studies.
 No information was provided with respect to the search strategy, data extraction process, or quality assessment of included studies.
-The sponsor concluded that no connected evidence network could be established and assessed the feasibility of unanchored comparisons.
-For the comparison against rIX-FP, the sponsor had patient-level data and adopted an IPTW approach.
-For comparisons against rFIXFc and pegylated nonacog beta pegol, only aggregate-level data were available, and the sponsor opted for an unanchored MAIC approach.
+The sponsor concluded that no connected network of evidence could be established and assessed the feasibility of unanchored comparisons.
+For the comparison against rIX-FP, the sponsor had patient-level data, and adopted an inverse probability of treatment weighting (IPTW) approach.
+For comparisons against rFIXFc and pegylated nonacog beta pegol, only aggregate-level data were available, and the sponsor opted for an unanchored matching-adjusted indirect comparison (MAIC) approach.
 Further, for rFIXFc and pegylated nonacog beta pegol the primary analysis population of interest, patients receiving prophylaxis, limited information was available with respect to clinical outcomes of interest and clinically relevant covariates.
-Owing to challenges in reporting data for nonacog alfa, the sponsor noted that significant limitations may confound any conclusions drawn.
+Owing to challenges in reporting of data for nonacog alfa, the sponsor noted that significant limitations may confound any conclusions drawn.
 Accordingly, the sponsor indicated these results as a sensitivity analysis, and comparisons of nonacog alfa are not summarized in this report.